yKesamaru/disaster/README.md

 These situations are occurring all over the world not only natural disasters but also wars or civil wars.

 ## Features
   * Converts the image taken by a camera installed in the shelter into numerical data that cannot be restored to the original face image.
-Since privacy is of the utmost importance, the victim's face image is not either saved or displayed.
+Since privacy is of the utmost importance, the victim's face image is not displayed and immediately is removed.

 * When upload a family photo to the Disaster web application, it will automatically look for similar faces and display information about when and in which shelter the victim was.